-Our cross-curricular approach, links to out-of-school experiences and to other daily activities, helps children appreciate the role that these aspects of learning play in their everyday lives.
+Our cross-curricular approach, links to out-of-school experiences and to other daily activities, helping children appreciate the role that these aspects of learning play in their everyday lives.

 The end of Foundation Stage assessment (the Foundation Stage Profile) provides a clear benchmark of children's attainment.
 The assessment profile, together with ongoing teacher assessment, informs planning and teaching across the broader Year 1 curriculum.
 The profile enables teachers to identify children's performance and progress, and helps them plan how to address any gaps in learning.
 Helping children to recognise their progress maintains their enthusiasm and motivation.

 Assessments made throughout Year 1 inform planning and teaching across the broader curriculum.
 This assessment profile enables teachers to identify any gaps in understanding that need to be addressed in order to secure progression in learning.
 Helping children to recognise their progress maintains their enthusiasm and motivation, supported by strong home-school links with clear lines of communication.

 Assessments made during Year 2, and continual assessment throughout Year 3, inform planning and teaching across the broader Year 3 curriculum.
 Children are increasingly encouraged to recognise their progress and to begin to develop more independent ways of working.
 Motivation and enthusiasm are therefore maintained, as are the strong home-school links and clear lines of communication.

 In Years 4 to 6, core lessons are taught by the class teacher and pupils are placed in sets for Mathematics from Year 4 and English from Year 5.
-Specialist teachers teach the three Sciences, Art, Music, French, Mandarin, Drama, Design Technology, Computing and PE.
+Specialist teachers teach the three Sciences, Art, Music, French, Drama, Design & Technology, Computing and PE.